GizelleL/GizelleL/README.md

 But my friends call me 'Elle' or 'Ella', and you can too. 😁

 * I’m currently working on becoming a data professional, preferably as a data analyst or business analyst.
-* You can find my certificates of accomplishments and achievements here:
+* You can find my certificates of accomplishments and achievements below!
-        StatementofAccomplishment-IntrotoSQL-Datacamp.pdf